 The Bangalore cantonment of bungalows, gardens, race courses, clubs, barracks and parade grounds for its mixed civilian and military population, was established in 1809, separate from the city.

-The original address for this 12-room establishment built in 1920, was 12 Grant Road and then 10, before the renaming of the street, when it then became 68 Vittal Mallya Road.
+The original address for this 12-room establishment built in 1920, was 12 Grant Road (according to the 1963 Guide-book of Bangalore, which can be downloaded by the link at the end of the article) and then 10, before the renaming of the street, when it then became 68 Vittal Mallya Road.
 The guest’s name and country of origin were displayed in the lobby, so no trouble to see who was checked in.
 Situated in the quietest area of Bangalore, the guests could easily walk to M.G.
 Road, via Lavelle or St. Mark’s Road to Koshy’s famous Bar and Restaurant.
 Koshy’s is today recognised as an ‘establishment of Bangalore,’ a very popular restaurant and hangout owned by the Koshy family since its founding in 1940.
 It is a meeting point for journalists, artists, theatre folk, students and foreigners.
 It retains an old-world charm with huge pillars and large fans.
-The Bombay Ananda Bhavan Hotel was demolished around 2005.
+The Bombay Ananda Bhavan Hotel was demolished around 2005, and replaced with this commercial building, built by Anand Bhavan Properties Private Limited.
 In 2018, the Indian National Trust for Art and Cultural Heritage, stated that private buildings are the most poorly conserved in Bengaluru, in the past 30 years, the city has lost 75% of its heritage homes, with only 129 out of 510 surviving today.

 The main menu at the hotel consisted of puri bread, idli and other rice dishes, toast that came as ‘jam butter toast’ or ‘butter toast,’ toasted sandwiches, excellent omelettes of cheese tomato & coriander, tomato soup, tea (but not so much ‘bed tea’) and superb pots of coffee.
 While the owner Mr B. L. Gupta was running the establishment, his daughter in-law did most of the cooking in a traditional Indian kitchen out back in a dark corner of the building.
 Mr Gupta spent most of the day sitting in the lobby/reception area keeping an eye on things and didn’t talk much.
 His son had died and so Mr Gupta took care of his wife and the grandsons, who would go on to inherit the establishment and live on the lane next door in modern apartments.
 The grandsons, Bobby (Vivek) and Bindy (Rohit) Gupta did an amazing service keeping the hotel running in the years that followed.